Rami24t/Build-a-Polygon-Area-Calc-Project/README.md

 ### Scientific computing with Python from the fCC curicculum: The Build a Polygon Area Calc Project: In this project I used object oriented programming to create a Rectangle class and a Square class.
 This is one out of the 5 certification projects required to successfully complete the Scientific Computing with Python (Beta) curriculum from fCC.org.

-### Scientific Computing with Python Description: The Scientific Computing with Python curriculum will equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language.
+### Scientific Computing with Python curriculum: The Scientific Computing with Python curriculum will equip programmers with the skills to analyze and manipulate data using Python, a powerful and versatile programming language.
 Programmers will learn and practice key concepts like data structures, algorithm, Object Oriented Programming, and how to perform complex calculations using a variety of tools.
 This comprehensive course will guide you through the fundamentals of scientific computing, including data structures, and algorithms.

 ## Build a Polygon Area Calculator Project